madelinecr/averyada.github.io/_posts/2014-07-29-easy-email-for-debian-sysadmins.md

 Otherwise, the hostname field you add must match the domain name you verified for use with SES.

-    hostname=bpace.info
+    hostname=averyp.dev

-At this point your email should be working, and you'll receive email from useraccount@bpace.info for every user on the system.
-For example, root email will arrive separately. coming from root@bpace.info.
+At this point your email should be working, and you'll receive email from useraccount@averyp.dev for every user on the system.
+For example, root email will arrive separately. coming from root@averyp.dev.
 If you'd like to tweak this behavior, you can also create `/etc/ssmtp/revaliases` and add something similar to this:

-    root:servername@bpace.info
+    root:servername@averyp.dev
-    pacebl:servername@bpace.info
+    pacebl:servername@averyp.dev

 You don't need the `revaliases` file though, and everything should be working at this point.
 The only thing left is to filter away these emails to your heart's